wp-plugins/team-rosters/readme.txt

 **Notes:**

 The Team Rosters plugin is the third in a set of plugins supporting a framework for sports team websites.
-Others will include Game Locations and Game Schedules(both available on wordpress.org/extend/plugins/  or at shoalsummitsolutions.com), Coaching Staffs, Sponsors, Frequently Asked Questions, Users Guide, and more.
+Others include Game Locations, Game Schedules, and League Standings (all now available on wordpress.org/extend/plugins/  or at shoalsummitsolutions.com), Coaching Staffs, Sponsors, Frequently Asked Questions, Users Guide, and more.
 If you are a developer and there is one you would really like to have, or if you would like to participate in the development of one, please let me know (mark@shoalsummitsolutions.com).

 == Installation ==